MingruiZhangW/Useful-Function-Database/Const_Constexpr/Readme.md

 > A constexpr function or constructor is implicitly inline. <br>
 > A constexpr function must accept and return only literal types.
+> **constexpr** can be used in places that require compile-time evaluation, but Declaring something as constexpr does not necessarily guarantee that it will be evaluated at compile time.
+It can be used for such, but it can be used in other places that are evaluated at run-time, as well

 runtime/compile time